Skip to Main Content

 Free Printing

-Part-Time Staff can now print for free at the libraries!
+Part-Time Staff can print for free at the library!

 Professional Development Opportunities

-Part-Time Staff are now provided voluntary professional development opportunities to strengthen their sense of professional connection to FSU Libraries.
+Part-Time Staff are offering voluntary professional development opportunities to strengthen their professional connection to FSU Libraries.

 • Cannot exceed their 29 hours.